cetinarslan-it/FullStackEmployeeIMSApp/ClientApp/README.md

 ## Can I Use Decorators?

-Many popular libraries use [decorators](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841) in their documentation.<br>
+Many popular employees use [decorators](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841) in their documentation.<br>
 Create React App doesn’t support decorator syntax at the moment because:

 * It is an experimental proposal and is subject to change.